mirana-network/mirana-explorer/README.md

-# KASPA EXPLORER
+# MIRANA EXPLORER

-This is the source code for Kaspa Explorer [https://explorer.miranacoin.com](https://explorer.miranacoin.com) written in JS with React.JS library.
+This is the source code for Mirana Explorer [https://explorer.miranacoin.com](https://explorer.miranacoin.com) written in JS with React.JS library.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).